Updating and proving your pre-settled or settled status

 you change your name - for example, if you get married

-you change your phone number or email address - your contact details need to be up to date so you can view or share your status
+you change your address, phone number or email address - your contact details need to be up to date so you can view or share your status

 If you can’t access your online status